 A biological process, specifically, activated sludge treatment is then employed to extract biodegradable organics and nitrate.
-MBR water treatment is actually seen as a substitute for the traditional activated sludge treatment.
-Rather than deploying secondary clarifiers and pressure sand filters to expel suspended matter, MBR treatment relies on MF and UF filters, which are comparatively more efficient and productive.
+Membrane bioreactor is actually seen as a substitute for the traditional activated sludge treatment.
+Rather than deploying secondary clarifiers and pressure sand filters to expel suspended matter, membrane bioreactors for wastewater treatment rely on MF and UF filters, which are comparatively more efficient and productive.
 In the end, the quality of effluent generated through membrane bioreactor treatment tends to be of a significantly higher quality.

 MBR wastewater treatment essentially consolidates two renowned treatment processes; membrane filtration and biological treatment to effectively extract suspended matter and organics.
 However, the process is supplemented by effective preliminary and post-treatment processes to stringently treat the wastewater.
 Underneath, we will be looking at the process flow of a conventional MBR wastewater treatment plant.

 Industrial, commercial, and municipal wastewater often harbors large solids such as plastics, wood, and glass.
 These solids are capable of clogging or fouling the perm-selective membranes hence they necessitate prior removal.
 Ordinarily, a bar screen is deployed to seize the relatively huge solid contaminants.